RaeXp917/Windows_No_Bloatware/README.md

 ### **STEP 1: WIN ACTIVATE AND PROGGRAMS**

-Click the Start Menu, type PowerShell, and Run as Administrator.
-Copy and paste the code below and press Enter:
+Open PowerShell as Admin, and Run the command bellow.
 ```
 irm https://get.activated.win | iex
 ```